Ariella Nelson will sign her book “What’s in This Cookie?" at Island Books on Mercer Island Oct. 30 at 7 p.m.

-I had given my granddaughter the chocolate chip cookie that triggered her first allergic reaction.
+I gave Ariella, my granddaughter, the chocolate chip cookie that triggered her first allergic reaction.
 She was 4 and had just enjoyed a family dinner at my house.

 Sure, there are theories.
-One study links nut allergies to breast-feeding.
+One study links nut allergies to breastfeeding.
 Other studies point to environmental factors.
-Then there’s the “hygiene hypothesis,” which blames the sizeable increase in food allergies — they increased 50 percent between 1997 and 2011 — on our excessive cleanliness (think Purell), saying we’ve somehow interfered with the way our immune systems are supposed to develop.
+Then there’s the “hygiene hypothesis,” which blames the sizeable increase in food allergies on our fixation with cleanliness (gee, thanks, Purell!), a theory that suggests we’ve somehow interfered with the way our immune systems are supposed to develop.

-But it’s the third theory I’m buying into.
+But it’s the third theory that’s seems to be sticking.
 When my granddaughter was a baby, the American Academy of Pediatrics (AAP) told parents to delay introducing potential allergens (such as nuts) to a child diet — often until age 3.
-But later they reversed those recommendations, acknowledging the “delayed introduction of solid foods may increase the risk of food allergy…and the early introduction of allergenic foods may prevent food allergy in infants/children.”
+But several years ago, they reversed those recommendations, acknowledging that parents should introduce allergens as early as 4–6 months as a first line of defense against food allergies.

-Here’s what I’ve learned so far: 1.
+The food allergy train has been quite a ride for my family.
+Here’s what we’ve learned so far: 1.
 People who don’t have kids with food allergies don’t get it.
 2. They need to get it.

 - A food allergy involves an abnormal response of the immune system and causes the body to produce antibodies to a particular food protein.
 The most severe form of this reaction is called anaphylaxis.